 Configure the whole request path

-Make sure the whole path is aligned:
+Make sure the complete request path is aligned:

 Client timeout